 A very warm welcome to BOAT ( Bicton Overseas Agricultural Trust).
 BOAT is a registered Charity which was formed in 1991 by a group of Devon farmers and the Principal of Bicton College who wanted to help people from developing countries to produce more food and improve their livelihoods.
 They planned to achieve this by pooling resources and providing training to people in institutions that trained others, such as agricultural colleges or training institutes, both in the public and private sectors.
 The expectation was and still is that through this approach BOAT can reach a larger audience and effectively train trainers.

-BOAT has now trained over 130 people, mainly from developing countries in East and West Africa.
+BOAT has now trained over 140 people, mainly from developing countries in East and West Africa, most recently in 2024/25 from Uganda.
 Initially, this training was vocational in nature such as dairy goat production and cheese making and farm machinery.
 More recently BOAT has identified a niche need for the training of managers in the organisations referred to above to manage their businesses more effectively and efficiently.
 As a consequence of such training, staff and students will be better prepared to take a more business-like approach to the work of running organisations and preparing students and farmers for improving food production and livelihoods.
 We also recognise the need for sustainability to be a key word in our work.

 BOAT has also run two successful workshops in country.
 In 2008, three BOAT Trustees delivered a two-week workshop on Institution Management and Business Planning at the invitation of the Tanzanian Government’s then Ministry of Livestock and Water Resources at the Livestock Training Institute campus, Tengeru near Arusha, in the north of the country.
 Twenty four participants took part.
 The feedback was very positive and encouraging.